keysmusician/holberton_file_downloader/README.md

 https://user-images.githubusercontent.com/74752740/149923346-53565e75-fcad-4adb-8b1c-42f2dd33d601.mov

 ## About
 Holberton File Downloader is a browser extension which downloads project files from names scraped from the active Holberton School project web page.
-Main files will be downloaded filled with their contents, while other files will be blank.
-It is an alternative to [hb-file-creator](https://github.com/tieje/hb-file-creator) by [@Tieje](https://github.com/tieje).
+Main files are downloaded containing their contents, while other files are blank.
+Holberton File Downloader is an alternative to [hb-file-creator](https://github.com/tieje/hb-file-creator) by [@Tieje](https://github.com/tieje).

 ## Installation